-I was asked recently what the most important metric, the most important thing to measure in PR is.
+We are often asked what the most important thing to measure in PR is and what best-in-class PR reporting looks like.
 It’s difficult to boil everything down to one number; the nature of attribution analysis is that there are often many variables which influence someone’s decision to buy something.
+Our client programs can also differ drastically in goal, from awareness, to sales enablement, to repositioning and beyond.

 However, if we distill down the essence of public relations, it’s to build awareness and trust in a brand, such that people want to share it, talk about it, and ultimately buy from it.